-PyWavelets - Discrete Wavelet Transform in Python¶
+PyWavelets - Wavelet Transforms in Python¶

 PyWavelets is very easy to use and get started with.
 Just install the package, open the Python interactive shell and type:

 >>> import pywt >>> cA, cD = pywt.dwt([1, 2, 3, 4], 'db1')

 Voilà!
 Computing wavelet transforms has never been so simple :)

 Here is a slightly more involved example of applying a digital wavelet transform to an image:

 import numpy as np import matplotlib.pyplot as plt import pywt import pywt.data # Load image original = pywt.data.camera() # Wavelet transform of image, and plot approximation and details titles = ['Approximation', ' Horizontal detail', 'Vertical detail', 'Diagonal detail'] coeffs2 = pywt.dwt2(original, 'bior1.3') LL, (LH, HL, HH) = coeffs2 fig = plt.figure(figsize=(12, 3)) for i, a in enumerate([LL, LH, HL, HH]): ax = fig.add_subplot(1, 4, i + 1) ax.imshow(a, interpolation="nearest", cmap=plt.cm.gray) ax.set_title(titles[i], fontsize=10) ax.set_xticks() ax.set_yticks() fig.tight_layout() plt.show()

 The main features of PyWavelets are:

 1D, 2D and nD Forward and Inverse Discrete Wavelet Transform (DWT and IDWT)

 1D, 2D and nD Multilevel DWT and IDWT